 With the values shown, there is a very slight overall gain (transmitter + receiver) of just under 1.3dB.
 This is unlikely to be a problem.
 The circuit is designed to send the maximum level possible across the balanced cable, and any attenuation should be performed at the receiver.
 This will reduce any noise picked up by a useful margin.
 If you need to change the gain, then both R10 and R11 need to be changed - they must be exactly the same value.
 For example, increasing both to 15k will provide an overall gain of 4.8dB and reducing both to 4.7k will give an overall gain of about -5.3dB.

 It is also possible to ensure that the common mode rejection is as good as it can possibly get, by making R10 variable.
 I suggest that you use an 8.2k fixed resistor, with a 5k multi-turn trimpot in series.
-To balance the circuit, you simply use an oscillator and millivoltmeter (or just a small battery and a multimeter because the circuit as shown is DC coupled).
+To balance the circuit, you simply use an oscillator and millivoltmeter (or just a AA cell and a multimeter because the circuit as shown is DC coupled).
 When perfectly balanced, the output will be zero (AC/DC).
 You might want to limit the range of the trimpot further, because it is very sensitive.
 With the 10k resistors as shown, a change of just 10 ohm is easily measurable.
 Common mode rejection will be around -68dB with a 10 ohm resistor mismatch.
 1% resistors can have a mismatch of up to 100 ohms, so it's apparent that the resistor tolerance is critical.

 It is possible to run this unit with the signal leads also carrying the power for the receiver.
 We could use conventional phantom feed (using a 48V supply), but it is easier to use a differential feed, with the +ve and -ve supply voltages on the signal leads.
 The basic scheme is shown in Figure 3.
 This may be found to reduce common mode rejection, and it is essential that the power is completely noise free, or it will become part of the signal!
 If this method is to be tried, use the trimming option, so the supply feed resistors can be catered for.
 Alignment with a battery will no longer be possible, and a signal generator will have to be used - with coupling capacitors to each signal line.